 One of the recent reviews for Follow Your Dog

 I purchased Ann’s book after losing my guide dog to cancer.
 I highly recommend this book to anyone who has loved a dog, experienced grief in losing one.
 Guide Dog or Family Pet.
 I can honestly say that you will find something here that will sound like a personal experience you have witnessed.
 The first day I picked this book up to read, I couldn’t put it down.
 This would truly be one of the best books you could gift yourself with.
 It spoke gently to my heart.

-One of the early reviews for Design Nature For A Colorful Home
+One of the recent reviews for Design Nature For A Colorful Home

 Design Nature For A Colorful Home is the latest non-fiction book written by Valentina Cirasola.
 I previously read several of the author’s other books and found them all to be a wonderful escape into the world of colors, home decor, interior design, international beauty, and immense imagination.

 Cirasola is a gifted artisan, and she makes design seem easy.
 In this brilliant book, she shares various images of nature, then replicates the color palette you could apply to your home to bring the outside in.
 From bedrooms to kitchens and bathrooms to living rooms, every place in your home has a few dedicated pages that will jumpstart your brand of creativity.
 I have to admit, she inspired me to really think about the colors I choose and how they relate to my life in the future.